+Switzerland is home to the most 4000ers in the Alps.
 Saas is a great venue for interesting and spectacular, yet not too technical, 4000m peaks.
-It’s a great introduction to Alpinism or follow up for those wanting to enjoy the high mountains.
-We will be in alpine glaciated terrain for much of the week, spending 4 nights in mountain huts – with a welcome night in a valley hotel in the middle!
+It’s a great introduction to Alpinism or follow up for those just wanting to enjoy climbing in the high mountains.
+We will be in alpine glaciated terrain for most of the week, spending 4 nights in mountain huts – with a welcome night in a valley hotel in the middle.
+Expect fabulous summits, new skills and a real mountain experience.

-This week is a great opportunity to climb three or four 4000m peaks and learn or refresh your essential mountaineering skills.
+This week is a great opportunity to climb three or four or even five different 4000m peaks and learn or refresh your essential mountaineering skills.

 What's not included